-Charles and Camilla at state banquet with Macron after Elysée Palace visit – live
+Mick Jagger joins royal at banquet as king addresses senate today – live

-King Charles France visit – Charles and Camilla at lavish state banquet with Macron after Elysée Palace visit
+King Charles France visit –Mick Jagger joins royal at lavish banquet as monarch addresses senate today

 State visit comes six months after widespread rioting in France forced trip to be postponed